julisotoh/Databricks_learning/Machine_Learning_feature.md

 FEATURE
 ```

-Depending on the objective and the available historical data, I could
+Depending on the objective and the available historical data, useful features could include:
-create features such as:

 ```text
 sushi_orders